 Regardless of whether a victim/survivor decides to maintain confidentiality, these individuals will still assist victims/survivors in receiving other necessary protection and support, such as victim advocacy, medical, mental health services, and/or legal services.
 However, these individuals may have limited ability to assist a victim/survivor with university academic support or accommodations, or changes to university-based living or working schedules, as such accommodations likely require the involvement of other University officials.

-If an individual wishes to request an accommodation, they should contact the campus Acting Title IX Coordinator/DHR Administrator: Lori Makin-Byrd at Imakinby@sfsu.edu.
+If an individual wishes to request an accommodation, they should contact the AVP for Title IX/DHR: Anna Titus at equityprograms@sfsu.edu.